Healthdirect Free Australian health advice you can count on.

 Key facts

-• For people with dementia, their physical environment can play an important role in helping them stay safe, comfortable and as independent as possible.
+• The right environment is important for people with dementia to stay safe, comfortable and as independent as possible.

 • Making sure rooms are safe and familiar can help a person with dementia to feel calm and recall happy memories.